last updated 5/6/19

 - A 4-H Charter is given to a new 4-H Club or Group as they are formed and meeting the requirements of a 4-H Club or Group.
 The successful completion of the 4-H Charter Application begins this process.

 - 4-H Charters are renewed annually and will be granted upon successful completion of the 4-H Charter Annual Renewal packet.
 This packet is due to the county-based 4-H staff member by November 1 or an earlier date as determined by the county-based 4-h staff member.

 - Requirements for a 4-H Club and chartered Groups are listed in the Wisconsin 4-H Youth Development Policies.

-The Wisconsin 4-H Charter Application and Renewal packet provides timely communication between 4-H volunteers, Clubs and Groups and the 4-H Youth Development Educator.
+The Wisconsin 4-H Charter Application and Renewal packet provides timely communication between 4-H volunteers, Clubs and Groups and the county-based 4-H staff member.
 The 4-H Charter Application and Annual Renewal packet provides the documentation of educational activities of the 4-H Club or Group/Committee needed for liability coverage for 4-H volunteers and members, program impact evaluation and educational planning.
 And finally, the 4-H Charter Application and Annual Renewal packets provide documentation of compliance by 4-H Clubs and Groups with EEO and ADA guidelines, civil rights laws and accountability of handling 4-H money appropriately including IRS rules.
 The Charter Completion Guide provides volunteers assistance in completing the 4-H Charter Application and Annual Renewal packets, which can be found below.
 Note that the Charter forms posted below are fillable PDF.
-You have the option to open the file, fill out the form, save the form and email the document (instructions below) OR you may print the form, write in the information and send it to the county UW-Extension office.
+You have the option to open the file, fill out the form, save the form and email the document (instructions below) OR you may print the form, write in the information and send it to the county Extension office.

 Pat Wagner, 608-742-9685; email@example.com